bohandley/google-apps-form-to-pdf/README.md

 # google-apps-form-to-pdf
 This script is used to access google apps form data with a google business account.
 The script allows you to:

+- access data from a google form
 - access a google doc template
 - make a copy of the template
 - edit the copy
-- send it as an email to selected people.
+- send it as a pdf attachment by email.

 ## How to Set Up a Google Form to Use the Script